July 1 Glacier: History

 In the 1950s, in order to develop and construct the Hexi Corridor, Gansu Province and the Chinese Academy of Sciences agreed to carry out large-scale investigations on the Qilian Mountain glaciers, and planned to use the semi-annual period to clarify the distribution and quantity of glacial resources in the Qilian Mountains.
 Ice and snow created conditions for the irrigation of the Hexi Corridor.
 Therefore, within 10 days, China's first glacier expedition team, the Alpine Ice and Snow Utilization Research Team, was formed.
 The team consisted of hundreds of people and hired Glacier expert Dawl Gusin of the Soviet Union as a consultant.
 China's famous glaciologist Shi Yafeng served as the vice captain.
 The July 1 Glacier is the first glacier discovered by this team.

 Due to global warming, the July 1 Glacier is shrinking.

-On July 24, 2017.
-The reporter captured the change in the July 1 glacier that is located in the hinterland of the Qilian mountains: compared with two years ago, the ice tongue had shrunk significantly.
+On July 24, 2017, a reporter captured the change in the July 1 glacier that is located in the hinterland of the Qilian mountains: compared with two years ago, the ice tongue had shrunk significantly.
 The result of comparing two catalogings of Glaciers in the Qilian Mountains show that in the past 50 years, 509 glaciers in the Qilian Mountains have disappeared and the area has decreased by 420 square kilometers.